What is the DOVE Fellowship?

 The DOVE Fellowship Program includes a travel program.
 The fellowships and travel awards are designed to assist graduate programs in enhancing diversity within their programs.

 The Graduate School Diversity Office has limited funds to assist with the expense of bringing up to two of your fellowship nominees to campus for a visit.
 Graduate programs do not have to wait until after submission of their nominations to request travel funds.
+Requests are accepted January 8 - March 29, 2024, and visits must take place no later than April 12, 2024.
 Travel funds will pay for up to $400 of transportation expenses only on a first-come, first-serve basis.

 The travel request form can be completed here.

 For further information please contact Graduate School Fellowships Office.